Curlew Sandpiper

 Key Features

-- Bright white rump visible during flight
+- Bright white rump visible only in flight

 When You’ll See Them